k2-fsa/sherpa/docs/source/ncnn/index.rst

 for how to export models to `ncnn`_ format.

-In the following, we describe how to build `sherpa-ncnn`_ for Linux, macOS, Windows, embedded systems, and Android.
+In the following, we describe how to build `sherpa-ncnn`_ for Linux, macOS, Windows, embedded systems, Android, and iOS.

 Also, we show how to use it for speech recognition with pre-trained models.